 Packaging is a vast and complex subject, especially given the many upstreams (Ubuntu, Debian, the developer themselves) and the changing processes/requirements among them.
 We have our own guide that proves some links to further resources.

-## make a place to contain your work mkdir WORKDIR cd WORKDIR ## get the packaging repository from Phabricator git clone ssh://firstname.lastname@example.org:2222/source/PACKAGE.git cd PACKAGE ## make sure you're on the development branch git checkout ubuntu/CODENAME ## get the upstream source code uscan --download-current-version tar -x --strip-components=1 -f ../PACKAGE_*.orig.tar.xz ## make a new patch mkdir debian/patches # just in case it doesn't exist quilt push -a # just in case there are patches, we apply them all quilt new NAME.patch # this is where you actually make the changes you want quilt edit PATH/TO/FILE quilt refresh quilt header --dep3 -e ## update the changelog dch # -i or -a, depending (see below) dch -r --distribution CODENAME ## test build the package sudo apt update; sudo apt build-dep PACKAGE debuild -d --no-sign ## get rid of source rm -rf !(debian) .pc/ # requires bash and `shopt -s extglob` ## push your changes git add -A arc diff # fill out the template accordingly, starting with the commit message # please add a reference to the associated task in the description e.g. T2 # don't forget to add @tsimonq2, @wxl as reviewers ## make additional changes if requested # get a new working copy (git clone, git checkout) # then apply the changes from your differential revision # NOTE: not necessary if you already have the original working version arc patch Dn --nobranch # here n is the number of your differential revision # make changes then push git add -A arc diff # this time you won't have to fill out the template, just a commit message ## now a developer merges your revision # get a new working copy and arc patch as above # merge! arc land --onto ubuntu/CODENAME
+## make a place to contain your work mkdir WORKDIR cd WORKDIR ## get the packaging repository from Phabricator git clone ssh://email@example.com:2222/source/PACKAGE.git cd PACKAGE ## make sure you're on the development branch git checkout ubuntu/CODENAME ## get the upstream source code uscan --download-current-version tar -x --strip-components=1 -f ../PACKAGE_*.orig.tar.xz ## make a new patch mkdir debian/patches # just in case it doesn't exist quilt push -a # just in case there are patches, we apply them all quilt new NAME.patch # this is where you actually make the changes you want quilt edit PATH/TO/FILE quilt refresh quilt header --dep3 -e ## update the changelog dch # -i or -a, depending (see below) dch -r --distribution CODENAME ## test build the package sudo apt update; sudo apt build-dep PACKAGE -y debuild -b --no-sign ## get rid of source rm -rf !(debian) .pc/ # requires bash and `shopt -s extglob` ## push your changes git add -A arc diff # fill out the template accordingly, starting with the commit message # please add a reference to the associated task in the description e.g. T2 # don't forget to add @tsimonq2, @wxl, @kc2bez and @The_LoudSpeaker as reviewers. ## make additional changes if requested # get a new working copy (git clone, git checkout) # then apply the changes from your differential revision # NOTE: not necessary if you already have the original working version arc patch Dn --nobranch # here n is the number of your differential revision # make changes then push git add -A arc diff # this time you won't have to fill out the template, just a commit message ## now a developer merges your revision # get a new working copy and arc patch as above # merge! arc land --onto ubuntu/CODENAME ## finally a sponsor (usually same as developer) uploads your revision # get a new working copy or working with the above… # build the source package debuild -S -sa # upload! dput ubuntu ../PACKAGE_VERSION_source.changes ## after it is accepted into the archive, a developer will tag it git tag ubuntu/VERSION git push origin ubuntu/VERSION ## remenber the VERSION here should be the package version that you put in changelog. not focal or eoan or something like that.

 - Packaging guide provides information on standards and policies